mirror/dd-wrt/src/router/bluez/doc/org.bluez.AdminPolicySet.rst

 void SetServiceAllowList(array{string} UUIDs)
 `````````````````````````````````````````````

 Sets the service allowlist by specifying service UUIDs.

-	When called, **bluetoothd(8)** will block incoming and outgoing
+When called, **bluetoothd(8)** will block incoming and outgoing connections to
-	connections to the service not in UUIDs for all of the clients.
+the service not in UUIDs for all of the clients.

-	Any subsequent calls to this method will supersede any previously set
+Any subsequent calls to this method will supersede any previously set allowlist
-	allowlist values.
-Calling this method with an empty array will allow
+values.
+Calling this method with an empty array will allow any service UUIDs to
-	any service UUIDs to be used.
+be used.

 The default value is an empty array.

 Possible errors:

 :org.bluez.Error.InvalidArguments:
 :org.bluez.Error.Failed:

+Examples:

+:bluetoothctl: > admin.allow [clear/uuid1 uuid2 ...]